haade-administrator/haade.fr/_posts/en/2023-08-14-news-card-nas-raspberry-pi-axzez-banana-pi.md

 ---
 guid: 80
-title: "Axzez Interceptor map update"
+title: "Axzez Interceptor board update"
 description: "The Axzez Interceptor embedded board is a Raspberry PI CM4 and now Banana PI CM4 compatible board, ideal for creating a NAS, NVR and HOME AUTOMATION at the same time.
 Some news about this little gem"
 ref: ""
 layout: post